Reggae’s Top Child Stars: list of famous young Jamaican artists

 Freddie McGregor

 Freddie McGregor was born in 1956 in Clarendon, Jamaica.
 His music career began when he was seven years old.
-At that time, in 1963, “Little Freddie” formed his band “The Clarendonians” with Peter Austin and Ernest Wilson (who died recently in November 2021), and recorded his first song for the Studio One label.
+At that time, in 1963, “Little Freddie” formed his band “The Clarendonians” with Peter Austin and Ernest Wilson, and recorded his first song for the Studio One label.

 Ever since Freddie McGregor has had an incredibly steady career.
 He’s spanned nearly every stylistic shift in Jamaican music, from ska to Rastafarian roots reggae to lovers rock, and even experimented in dancehall.